NEET Exam > NEET Notes > Physics Class 11 > NCERT Solutions: Thermodynamics

 FAQs on NCERT Solutions Class 11 Physics Chapter 11 - Thermodynamics

-3. What is the significance of entropy in thermodynamics?
+3. How is the concept of entropy defined in thermodynamics?

 Download as PDF